Kamil Grosicki: Sivasspor and Rennes

-On 24 January 2014, Grosicki was transferred to French side Rennes in Ligue 1.
-He scored the first goal of their surprise 2–0 victory over Lille on 27 March, which put Rennes into the semi-finals of the Coupe de France.
-In the semi-final on 15 April, he scored again in a 3–2 win over Angers.
+Grosicki transferred to Süper Lig club Sivasspor in January 2011 for €900,000 on a three-and-a-half-year contract.
+On 24 January 2014, Grosicki transferred to French club Rennes of Ligue 1.
+He scored the first goal of their surprise 2–0 victory against Lille on 27 March, which put Rennes into the semi-finals of the Coupe de France.
+In the semi-final on 15 April, he scored again in a 3–2 victory against Angers.
 Grosicki played 52 minutes of the final before being substituted for Paul-Georges Ntep as Rennes went on to lose 2–0 to Guingamp.
 During his time with Rennes, Grosicki made 85 appearances and scored 13 goals.

-Hull City
+Playing in England

 On 31 January 2017, Grosicki signed a three-and-a-half-year contract with Premier League club Hull City.
-He made his debut in Hull City's 2–0 victory over Liverpool on 4 February 2017.
+He debuted for the club in a 2–0 victory against Liverpool on 4 February 2017.
 Grosicki won PFA Fans' Premier League Player of the Month for April.
 He scored his first goal for the club on 12 August 2017, when he netted the second goal in a 4–1 home victory against Burton Albion.

-West Bromwich Albion

 On 31 January 2020, Grosicki signed an 18-month contract with West Bromwich Albion for an undisclosed fee.
 The fee was reported as in the region of £1 million, with add-ons based on promotion to the Premier League.
-He scored his first goal for the club in a 4–2 home victory against his former club, Hull City on 5 July 2020.
+On 5 July, he scored his first goal for the club in a 4–2 home victory against his former club, Hull City.
+On 27 May 2021, it was announced that Grosicki left West Bromwich Albion after his contract expired.